 A grade may be changed for the purpose of correcting clerical or administrative error, or to correct an error in the calculation or recording of a grade.
 A change of grade shall not occur as a result of additional work performed or reexamination beyond the established course requirements (Academic Senate Resolution AS-384-92).

-Earned Hours are all hours for which credit was earned (excludes grades of F, WU, and NC).
+Units Earned are all hours for which credit was earned (excludes grades of F, WU, and NC).

-Quality Hours carry grade point value (excludes CR and NC).
+Units Graded carry grade point value (excludes grades of CR and NC).

-Grade Point Average (GPA) is determined by dividing Quality Points by Quality Hours.
+Grade Point Average (GPA) is determined by dividing Grade Points by Units Graded.

 Higher Education GPA is the grade point average of all college level work, both Cal Poly and any transfer work.

 Transcripts are the official record of academic history.
 Once a degree has been awarded, subsequent revision and alteration of any transcript entry is permitted only for correction of proven error as certified by the appropriate academic dean and the Registrar.
 No changes are made to the academic record after 60 days following the awarding of the degree.

 |A||Superior Attainment of Course Objectives||4.0|

 |A-||Superior Attainment of Course Objectives||3.7|